beyarkay/masters-thesis/src/03_lit_review.md

 but rather that the emphasis will be on the progress made and on relevant literature surveys.

 Automatic gesture recognition has largely evaded a well-established terminology, with different terms being defined for various concepts based on the requirements at hand.
-Nonetheless, these differing definitions are often guided by similar intuition and so rarely conflict with one another.
+Nonetheless, these differing definitions are often guided by similar intuition and so do not result in significant conflict with one another.

+Some of the systems developed aim for "real-time" usage, although a consistent definition for real-time is lacking.
+One definition would be to consider the response time of the system in terms of the number of predictions per second.
+This metric is often used, however papers have claimed "real-time" predictions when their systems make predictions at a rate between 15Hz [@TODO] and 400Hz [@TODO].
+Some papers neglect to mention the prediction rate, and only describe the system as "real-time" [@TODO]. \footnote{TODO should a description of what this paper will consider "real-time" be included here?}

+\footnote{TODO Note: Many vision-based papers declare the cumber of glove-based systems, and many glove-based systems declare the background sensitivity/occlusion problems of vision-based software.
+Both systems seem entirely unaware of WiFi-based systems.
+Possibly because a popular survey (Mitra 2007) came out just before WiFi CSI tech was discovered.}

+### Metrics used for comparison

+This review will use several metrics to enable systematic comparison across different works in the literature.
+Different authors have tackled tasks which are often described similarly, but vary significantly in their difficulty.
+For this reason, oft-reported metrics such as model accuracy or number of gesture classes are rarely directly comparable.

+Note that not all authors publicise enough data to describe every metric, and some papers might have tested multiple systems, resulting in multiple metrics recorded for that paper.

+The metrics are listed below, with short explanations.
+More detailed explanations are also given for the metrics which require them.

+- Glove/Vision/Wifi based: There are (broadly speaking) three main categories of gesture capture systems: Glove-based, Vision-based, and (most recently) WiFi-based.
+Glove-based systems have some instrument physically connected to the person's hands or forearms.
+Vision-based systems use cameras to capture the colour (and possibly also depth) information of the person performing the gesture.
+WiFi-based systems are a relatively new development, and use the noise WiFi signals to infer the position of the human body.

+- Technology used: This refers to the underlying technology that enables data collection, for example: flexion sensors, accelerometers, electromyography, RGB cameras with depth information.

+- Number of classes: The number of classes classified by the system.
+This is often 26 (one class for each letter a through z) or 36 (the letters a through z and the numerals 0 through 9).

+- number of participants: The total number of people who contributed gesture data to the entire dataset, before the dataset is split into training/validation/testing subsets.
+One person recording data in different locations or on different days is still considered as one person.

+- Number of repetitions: The number of times each person repeated each class.
+  Papers which attempted one-shot learning often only recorded one repetition for each class.

+- Model(s) used: The type of model used to classify the data.
+Multiple models can be recorded for each paper.
+When a paper used a derivation of a commonly used model, then the commonly used model was recorded.

+- Hardware used: This is the pre-built hardware used to collect the data.
+For example, this might be the Microsoft Kinect, the Nintendo PowerGlove, or a commercially available webcam.

+- Movement (dynamic/static): Whether or not the gesture has a critical temporal element.
+See subsection \ref{gestures-vs-postures}.

+- Fidelity: The granularity or level of detail of the gesture.
+The ability to recognise someone waving their arms in the air is very different from the ability to distinguish the dexterous movements required while typing.
+See subsection \ref{gesture-fidelity}.

+- Explicit vs implicit segmentation: Do all observations contain _some_ gesture, or does the classification system have to make that distinction?
+  Explicit segmentation is where the observations have been segmented such that the start and end of each gesture is provided to the model, whereas implicit segmentation requires that the classifier first detect which observations have gestures and then recognise which gestures are in those observations.
+  See subsection \ref{explicit-and-implicit-segmentation}.

+#### Gestures vs Postures

 A "gesture" is often used to mean a movement of one or two hands.
 Sometimes a "gesture" includes a static position of one or more hands [@TODO], and sometimes a "gesture" is not limited to hands but also encompasses arm or full body movement [@TODO].
-Sometimes the word "posture" or "pose" is used to distinguish a hand movement from a hand position [@TODO], despite the distinction being made in the literature since 1999 @laviolaSurveyHandPosture1999.
+Sometimes the word "posture" or "pose" is used to distinguish a hand movement from a hand position [@TODO], despite the distinction being made in the literature since 1999
+@laviolaSurveyHandPosture1999.
 This review will use the term "gesture" to cover both static and dynamic hand movements, with the clarification of "dynamic gesture" or "static gesture" when confusion could arise.
 Gestures shall also be assumed to be of the hands and fingers (and not of the arms or body) unless explicitly noted.

+TODO: Note that some sign languages require a temporal element but this is ignored by some papers.
+For example, the American Sign Language "j" and "z" require moving the pinky in a "j" or "z" shape respectively, but these are often ignored.

+#### Gesture Fidelity

 The fidelity or granularity of a gesture is not often reported, but has great impact on the difficulty of the problem being attempted.
 A high-fidelity